andydunstall/figg/docs/getting_started.md

 # Getting Started
-Wombat is a lightweight pub/sub messaging service.
+Wombat is a pub/sub messaging service.

+Message streams are split into user defined topics, where users publish to topics with `client.publish(topic, message)` and subscribe with `client.subscribe(topic, subscriber)`.